WebOrigami/docs/content/async-tree/SyncMap.md

 For example, the [`clear()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/clear) helper method erases everything in the `Map`.
 It would ideally be defined in terms of the core methods `keys()` and `delete()`.
 Similarly, the [`entries()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map/entries) helper method returns the `[key, value]` pairs of the map, and would ideally be defined in terms of the core methods `keys()` and `get()`.

 Sadly, the `Map` helper members are hard-coded to work directly with the class’s internal data representation.
-Subclassing `Map` then requires a fair amount of boilerplate code to maintain baseline expectations.
+Subclassing `Map` then requires boilerplate code to maintain baseline expectations.

 ### `Map` methods fail when the prototype chain is extended